Pattern recognition techniques for Boson Sampling validation: Benchmarking the protocol

-(ii) In the \textit{validation stage}, we validated the algorithm with the highest success percentage according to the results of Tab. \ref{tab:table1}.
-We divided this task into two steps, by first (ii.a) validating its functioning for general unitary transformations and then (ii.b) by increasing the dimension of the Hilbert space.
-Hence, (ii.a) we performed the test with $N=3$ photons evolving through $20$ different Haar-random $13 \times 13$ matrices.
-For each matrix we performed 100 tests between compatible samples and 100 between incompatible ones, by fixing the number of clusters and trials to the values determined in stage (i).
-In Tab. \ref{tab:table2}, we report the means and standard deviations of the success percentages for a sample size of $1000$ events, and compare the obtained values with the ones characterizing the \textit{bubble clustering} method.
-We observe that the chosen approach, \textit{K-means++} with majority voting and employing the $L_{2}$ distance, permits to achieve better success percentages.
-Then (ii.b) we tested the capability of the chosen validation method to successfully operate on Hilbert spaces with larger dimensions.
-More specifically, we progressively increased the number of photons and of modes, showing that the adopted test permits to validate the data samples even for larger values of $N$ and $m$ (see Tab. \ref{tab:table3}).
-To extend our investigations to larger-dimensional Hilbert spaces, we exploited a recent algorithm developed by Neville \textit{et al.} \cite{Neville17} to sample with a much more efficient approach compared to the brute force one.
-Specifically, the algorithm employs a Markov chain Monte Carlo to simulate Boson Sampling without evaluating the whole output distributions.
-Note that, for all dimensions of the Hilbert spaces probed by our analysis, a sample size of 6000 events is sufficient to successfully apply the protocol.
-For $N=7$ and $m=70$, this value is a small fraction ($6 \times 10^{-6}$) of the number of available output combinations meaning that most of output states do not appear in the measured sample.
-An aspect of our test that is worth noticing, as shown in Tab.
-III, is that the probability of error is lopsided.
-This is a feature that can be valuable for applications where falsely concluding that trustworthy Boson Samplers are unreliable is less desirable than the converse.
-Another crucial point is that the parameters proper of each technique determined in the training process for low $N=3$ and $m=13$, are shown to be effective for larger number of photons and circuit size.
-This means that the developed technique does not require to perform a different training stage for each pair ($N$,$m$).
+(ii) In the \textit{cross-validation stage}, we cross-validated the algorithm for random unitary transformations with fixed size (ii.a) and for increasing dimension of the Hilbert space (ii.b).
+As a first step (ii.a) we performed the test with $n=3$ photons evolving through $20$ Haar-random transformations with $m=13$ modes.
+For each transformation, we performed 100 tests between compatible samples and 100 between incompatible ones, by fixing the number of clusters and trials to the values determined in stage (i).
+In Tab.
+III, we report the means and standard deviations of the success percentages for a sample size of $1000$ events, and compare the obtained values with the ones characterizing the \textit{bubble clustering} method.
+We observe that the chosen approach, \textit{K-means++} with majority voting and $L_{2}$ distance, indeed permits to achieve better success percentages.